Black Abolitionist Papers, 1830-1865

-LIB WEST, Microforms E 185.61 G 861
+LIBRARY WEST, Microfilm (3rd floor) Call no: E 185.61 G 861

 Over 100,000 items from the W.E.B.
 Du Bois Collection at the University of Massachusetts at Amherst; primarily correspondence, but also speeches, published works (fiction and non-fiction), photographs, and memorabilia.
+89 reels.

 Records of ante-bellum southern plantations from the Revolution through the Civil War

 LIBRARY WEST, Microfilm (3rd floor) Call no: HD 1471.U5 R431 1985

 Numerous manuscript collections pertaining to plantation life in the Southern States from the late 1700s through the late 1800s.
 Includes slave records and correspondence of plantation owners.
 PDF guide.

 Features women’s periodicals, covering all aspects of British emancipationist activities between the passing of the Married Woman’s Property Act in 1870 and the gaining of full, universal suffrage in 1928.
 A wide range of viewpoints, from the evangelical and strongly pacifist Free Church Suffrage Times (1813-1915), to the highly political Women’s Franchise (1907-1911) and the internationalist journal Woman Worker (1926-1927) published by the Communist Party of Great Britain.
 Contributors include Beatrice Webb, Millicent Fawcett, Philip Snowden, and H.N.

 Series 1: Rare political, reforming and professional journals for and by women Part One

 LIBRARY WEST, Microfilm (3rd floor) Call no: HQ 1101 .S6

 Series 1: Rare political, reforming and professional journals for and by women Part Two: 1858-1935.